navnit75/Obsidian-Notes/content/index.md

 > This place would be placeholder for the ideas, I come across.
 I will try to make it simple using the `keep it simple` strategy.

 >[!note] What do you mean by `keep it simple` ?
 > - Basically understanding concepts in a way,  by which one can retain it.
-> - This would be a represents how I store things in my brain in form of notes or blogs.
+> - Moreover trying to deep dive into stuff, which are simple yet are annoyance.

 >[!warning] You might find some repeated notes and stuff, feel free to skip them.